 Candidates who are part of the Cookson Scholars receive an immersive experience alongside a diverse and motivated cohort of researchers.
 They are mentored by global experts, learn how to adapt to new cultural and research environments, and gain access to the best facilities and resources at both universities.

-Previously the Melbourne-Manchester Graduate Research Group, the jointly awarded/ dual PhD program will now be known as the Dr Isabel Clifton Cookson Scholars.
-A pioneering Australian palaeobotanist, Dr Isabel Clifton Cookson (1893-1973), received her first-class honours in biology and zoology from the University of Melbourne.
+Dr Isabel Clifton Cookson (1893-1973) was a pioneering Australian palaeobotanist.
+She received her first-class honours in biology and zoology from the University of Melbourne.
 After graduating she received a government research scholarship to study flora in the Northern Territory, and then travelled to England to work alongside Professor Lang, a specialist in fossil plants at the University of Manchester.

 During her 58-year career she authored and co-authored 93 scientific publications, and her papers on fossil plants are said to have helped to shape theories of early plant evolution.